grzegorzmazur/yacas/new_docs/book_of_algorithms/basic.rst

 Unavoidable round-off errors
 ----------------------------

-As the required precision $P$ grows, an arbitrary-precision algorithm will need more iterations or more terms of the series.
+As the required precision :math:`P` grows, an arbitrary-precision algorithm will need more iterations or more terms of the series.
 So the round-off error introduced by every floating-point operation will increase.
 When doing arbitrary-precision computations, we can always perform all calculations with a few more digits and compensate for round-off error.
 It is however imperative to know in advance how many